ShiQiu0419/ShiQiu0419.github.io/index.md

 ## Misc
 * I am a national 2nd-level athlete (China) specializing in Tennis.
 * I have completed 10+ marathons in Dalian/Stockholm/Rotterdam/Edinburgh/Canberra, etc. My pb on half-marathon is about 1h 44min, and 4h 10min for the full-marathon.
-* I like cooking, music, etc.
+* I like football, cooking, music, etc.

 ## Contact
 * Email: [shi.qiu@anu.edu.au](mailto:shi.qiu@anu.edu.au)